I beg to move,

 To take the petition at face value, it calls for responsibility for regulation on equine welfare to be removed from the British Horseracing Authority and transferred to an independent body.
 I reject that on three separate grounds.
 First, the British Horseracing Authority’s track record in the eleven years since it was founded is one of clear improvement in equine welfare outcomes throughout the sport.
 Equine fatality and injury rates are down significantly, with fatalities down to 0.18% in 2017 from an already low 0.22% in 2013.
 A detailed review of the Grand National course at Aintree has resulted in six consecutive runnings of that race without an equine fatality.
 New rules governing the use of the air-cushioned whip have reduced the threshold for offences by half and breaches are down by 40%.
 Equine welfare is at the heart of British racing.

 As the hon.
-Member for Shipley said, under the direction of the BHA’s first director of equine health and welfare, the association has already introduced measures on notification of foal births within 30 days to improve traceability.
+Member for Shipley said, under the direction of the BHA’s first director of equine health and welfare, the authority has already introduced measures on notification of foal births within 30 days to improve traceability.
 The BHA is also introducing innovations in hurdle and fence design, working collaboratively with the RSPCA to reduce faller rates, and it is undertaking a benchmarking project with the University of Bristol to understand better what is in the interests of a horse’s welfare.

 Secondly, the BHA already demonstrates its independence from commercial interests through its regulatory function.
 Its board significantly exceeds the Sport England sports governance code criteria for independence, and it has an ambition, which I fully endorse, to increase independence further.
 A fully independent judicial panel holds participants and racecourses to account for rule breaches relating to equine welfare.
 If commercial interests were paramount, why would that panel choose to ban the champion flat jockey—unfairly, in my humble opinion—for a significant period for minor whip offences in five races out of 837 mounts, which did not compromise horse welfare at all?
 Why would that ban run through the sport’s richest annual race day—British Champions Day, at Ascot this Saturday—where he is to be presented with his trophy but cannot ride?
 The regulation of horse welfare is paramount for the BHA—the regulator—and its panels.